Do you need information on what are functional requirements in software engineering?

 - Use an FSD template suitable for your project.
 You can use the process asset library in your company.
 Alternatively, you use other authoritative FSD templates.

-- Write the FSD in a language as clearly as possible.
+- Write the FSD in a language as clear as possible.
 Avoid all jargon, and ensure that the team understands the FSD.

 - Document the user stories with as many details as you can.